-Name Age Director Since Positions Held and Specific Experience and Qualifications Thomas C. Chubb III 53 2012 Mr. Chubb is our Chairman, Chief Executive Officer and President.
+Name Age Director Since Positions Held and Specific Experience and Qualifications Thomas C. Chubb III 54 2012 Mr. Chubb is our Chairman, Chief Executive Officer and President.
 He has served as Chief Executive Officer and President since 2013 and was also elected our Chairman in 2015.
 Mr. Chubb served as our President starting in 2009, as our Executive Vice President from 2004 until 2009, and as our Vice President, General Counsel and Secretary from 1999 to 2004.
-Mr. Chubb has been employed by our company for approximately 30 years, and has been an executive with our company for more than 15 years.
-Mr. Chubb has provided direct oversight for many of our operating groups for several years and has been instrumental in our transformation from our historical domestic private label manufacturing roots to becoming a global company engaged in the design, sourcing, marketing and distribution of lifestyle branded apparel products.
+Mr. Chubb also serves as a member of the Board of Trustees of The Woodruff Arts Center and is a member of the Board of Directors of the American Apparel and Footwear Association and of the Atlanta Area Council of the Boy Scouts of America.
+Mr. Chubb has been employed by our company for approximately 30 years and has been an executive with our company for nearly 20 years.
+Mr. Chubb provided direct oversight for many of our operating groups for several years before being promoted to Chief Executive Officer and was instrumental in our transformation from our historical domestic private label manufacturing roots to becoming a global company engaged in the design, sourcing, marketing and distribution of lifestyle branded apparel products.
 Mr. Chubb's previous experience as our General Counsel also gives him key insights into the business, legal and regulatory environment in which we operate.
-Mr. Chubb's long history with our our organization, his leadership skills and his knowledge of our businesses and industry serve our Board well.
-Thomas C. Gallagher 69 2013 (previous service 1991 - 2007) Mr. Gallagher is the Executive Chairman of Genuine Parts Company, a distributor of automotive replacement parts, industrial replacement parts, office products and electrical/electronic materials.
-He was appointed as Chairman of the Board of Genuine Parts Company in 2005 and served as Chief Executive Officer from 2004 until he retired from that position in 2016.
+Mr. Chubb's long history with our organization, his leadership skills and his knowledge of our businesses and industry serve our Board well.
+Thomas C. Gallagher 70 2013 (previous service 1991 - 2007) Mr. Gallagher is the Non-Executive Chairman of Genuine Parts Company, a service organization engaged in the distribution of automotive replacement parts, industrial replacement parts, office products and electrical/electronic materials, and has served in that capacity since July 2017.
+Mr. Gallagher was the Executive Chairman of the Board of Genuine Parts from 2005 until his retirement from that position in 2017 and was the Chief Executive Officer of Genuine Parts from 2004 until his retirement from that position in 2016.
 Mr. Gallagher served as President of Genuine Parts Company from 1990 to 2012 and Chief Operating Officer of Genuine Parts Company from 1990 until 2004.
-Mr. Gallagher has more than 25 years of executive-level responsibilities with a NYSE-listed public company; brings extensive experience serving as a director of other companies, including having served on the board of directors of Genuine Parts Company for more than 25 years and having previously served on the boards of STI Classic Funds, STI Classic Variable Trust and National Services Industries, Inc.; and is extremely familiar with our company, having served on our Board for approximately 20 years.
+Mr. Gallagher has more than 25 years of executive-level responsibilities with a NYSE-listed public company; brings extensive experience serving as a director of other companies, including having served on the Board of Directors of Genuine Parts Company for more than 25 years and having previously served on the boards of STI Classic Funds, STI Classic Variable Trust and National Services Industries, Inc.; and is extremely familiar with our company, having served on our Board for more than 20 years.
 Mr. Gallagher's business acumen, financial expertise and leadership skills are a valuable asset to our Board and Audit Committee.
-Virginia A. Hepner 59 2016 Ms. Hepner is President and Chief Executive Officer of The Woodruff Arts Center, a visual and performing arts center, and has served in this position since 2012.
-Prior to joining The Woodruff Arts Center, she served as a consultant to DMI Music and Media Solutions from 2011 until 2012.
-She is also currently a principal investor in GHL, LLC, a private real estate investment partnership for commercial assets.
-Ms. Hepner retired from Wachovia Bank in 2005 as an Executive Vice President.
-Ms. Hepner serves as a director of State Bank and Trust Company, as well as its holding company State Bank Financial Corporation.
-Ms. Hepner previously served as a director of Chexar Corporation (now named Ingo Money, Inc.).
-4